- Telephone 0141 221 1663

 A Glasgow institution, Mother India’s reputation precedes it.
 Decades after opening, and with plenty of pretenders to the throne, the restaurant is still hugely popular.
 While the menu could perhaps use a shake-up – as a location there's not many better.
 The upstairs dining room is an environment of veritable splendour, an elegant Victorian setting that pays tribute to one of Glasgow’s favourite sons with high-backed Rennie Mackintosh chairs.
 The fusion between Punjabi and Scottish (or British) is the key to understanding Mother India, with the majority of dishes either seafood, chicken or lamb – the vegetarian options are few.
 There’s no shortage of signature dishes though.
 To start, crab and prawn dosa is soft and fragrant.
 The raan, a leg of lamb for two to share, is worth the half hour wait, while butter chicken is exceptional – a creamy, clove and green cardomon infused delight that would win over anyone.
 The subtly spiced sea bass meanwhile, is served with dauphinoise-style potatoes, playing with the notion of what a curry house is - in Mother India’s case, it’s still a venue of the highest quality.

-- Provides: Vegetarian options (at least ¼ main courses), Halal options, Gluten-free options, Children's portions, Children's high chairs, Pre-theatre menu, Free wi-fi
+- Provides: Vegetarian options (at least ¼ main courses), Halal options, Gluten-free options, Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu

 - Open since: 1990